Which place is cheaper, Salzburg or Athens?

 Let's take a look at the differences and similarities between Salzburg and Athens.
 Then, you can decide for yourself which place is better for your next trip.

-Salzburg offers many unique museums, sights, and landmarks that will make for a memorable trip.
+You'll find a good number of museums and monuments packed into Salzburg.
 There are many historic sights to explore including Mozart's birthplace, the Mozart Residence, the Salzburg Museum, and the many stunning churches and concert halls.

-There's a variety of activities in the evening in Salzburg.
+With a handful of venues, visitors can find a fairly lively vibe in Salzburg.
 The city has a number of trendy bars, pubs, and clubs where you can enjoy music and a lively atmosphere.

 Many people travel to Salzburg specifically to go shopping.
 The city's historic heart is filled with boutique shops, chocolate markets, and charming local vendors.
 It's fun to peruse the many shops that line the streets while you shop for local souvenirs.